KristianLyng/varnishfoo/chapter-3.rst

         Closing CLI connection
         #

 Both modes are functionally identical.
-The biggest benefit of using the interactive mode might be that you don't have to worry about yet an other level of quotation marks once you start dealing with more complex commands than ``vcl.load`` and ``param.list``.
+One benefit of using the interactive mode is that you don't have to worry about yet an other level of quotation marks once you start dealing with more complex commands than ``vcl.load`` and ``param.list``.
 For now, it's just a matter of style.
 An other difference is that ``varnishadm`` in interactive mode also offer rudimentary command line completion, something your shell might not.

 The CLI, and ``varnishadm`` by extension, uses HTTP-like status codes.